Certificates of quality

 Butt Joint - A woodworking joint where

-the edges of two hoards are placed against each other.
+edges of two hoards are placed against each other.

-Cambium - The live, actively growing,
+Cambium - live, actively growing,

-Case Hardening - A defect in the lumber
+Case Hardening - A defect in lumber

 caused by improper drying.
 Case Hardening is caused when a board is dried too fast.
 The